tdwg/tcs2/master/inline-examples/TaxonConcept-synonym.md

             dwc:namePublishedIn "Trans. & Proc.
 New Zealand Inst.
 1915, xlviii.
 200 (1916)" ] ;
     :accordingTo [ <urn:isbn:978-0-909010-12-6> a bibo:Book ;
             dcterms:bibliographicCitation """Bayly, M.; Kellow, A. (2006).
 An illustrated guide to New Zealand Hebes.
-Te Papa Press, Wellington, New Zealand." ] .
+Te Papa Press, Wellington, New Zealand.""" ] .
 ```